awsdocs/amazon-cloudfront-developer-guide/doc_source/DefaultRootObject.md

    1. Confirm that your distribution is fully deployed by viewing the status of your distribution in the CloudFront console\.

-   1. Repeat Steps 2 and 3 to verify that you granted the correct permissions and that you correctly updated the configuration of your distribution to specify the default root object\.
+   1. Repeat steps 2 and 3 to verify that you granted the correct permissions and that you correctly updated the configuration of your distribution to specify the default root object\.

 ## How Headers Work With Default Root Objects<a name="DefaultRootObjectHow"></a>